Ubuntu periodic tasks

 Also, there are some maintenance tasks:

-cleans all crash reports that are older than a week;dpkg
+- apportcleans all crash reports that are older than a week;

-backups the 7 last versions of dpkg databases containing user data, so it’s possible to recover in case of corruption.cracklib-runtime
+- dpkgbackups the 7 last versions of dpkg databases containing user data, so it’s possible to recover in case of corruption.

 Also, I use some third-party software: Google Chrome and Slack.
 I found the tasks for each of them: